cjsteel/ansible-role-deployment_user/README.md

 Add the new workstations DHCP assigned IP address to `/etc/hosts` so our controller can find it.

-For new hosts without name services entries you can manually add the IP and corresponding domain name to the controllers `/etc/hosts` file:

 ```shell
 sudo nano /etc/hosts
 ```